-- 3.1 The Whistle Blowing Standing Order was last reviewed in June 2006 and has now been updated, consulted on and amended in March 2008.
+- 3.1 The Whistle Blowing Standing Order was last reviewed in June 2006 and was updated, consulted on and amended in March 2008.
 The revised Standing Order was issued in March 2008. - 3.2 Standing Orders are distributed throughout the Service, in paper format to Stations and electronically to all personnel, using the Important News section of the West Midlands Fire Service intranet and are also kept in the electronic Library for reference.
-This makes sure that all staff are aware of any new or amended Standing Orders. - 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions. - 3.4 The Committee will be pleased to note that there have been no incidents or concerns raised by employees over the last two years using the Whistle Blowing policy up to 31st March 2008.
+This ensures that all staff are aware of any new or amended Standing Orders. - 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions.